knxd/knxd/README.md

     * You may now use global filters.

+    * USB handling updated

-  * Startup sequencing fixed: packets will not be routed (and systemd not signalled) until all interfaces are ready.
+  * Startup sequencing fixed: KNX packets will not be routed until all interfaces are ready.

+    Also, systemd will not be signalled until then.

     * Configuration options to not start, or start and ignore failures of, specific interfaces

+    * knxd will now retry setting up an interface

   * use libfmt for sane and type-safe formatting of error and trace messages

-  * new filter for logging packets to a driver
+  * logging packets is now done with a filter

+    * packet-level "logging" calls in various drivers have been removed

   * Complain loudly (and early) if knxd needs -E / client-addrs=X.Y.Z:N